Jonas Brothers Thank ‘Best’ Fans In Heartfelt Instagram Post After Grammy Nomination

 While initially entertaining the idea of perhaps doing a Las Vegas residency, Kevin, Joe, and Nick realized they were not done telling their story musically and went into the studio to create new music.

-The band thanked their fans for sticking with them through this period of growth and learning with one another in the post below, which was the first of a sequence of photos taken over the past year.
+The band thanked their fans for sticking with them through this period of growth and learning with one another in the post below, which was the first of several photos taken over the past year.

 View this post on Instagram